ajmeyghani/javascript-for-beginners/README.md

 # javascript-for-beginners
-Materials for JavaScript for Beginners Meetup
+Notes for JavaScript for Beginners Meetup

 ## License
 MIT